vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 ### `props`

-The `props` object is a key value pair, where each value is received by the page component.
+The `props` object is a key-value pair, where each value is forwarded to the page component.
 It should be a [serializable object](https://en.wikipedia.org/wiki/Serialization).

 ```jsx
 export async function getServerSideProps(context) {